Courses

 Module 6: Eye-tracking

 Over the last decades, eye tracking has become a wide-spread technique to understand how people process and learn language.
-In this course, we will cover a basic introduction to eye-tracking techniques in language science.
+In this module, we will cover a basic introduction to eye-tracking techniques in language science.

 read more …